dwyl/ISO-27001-2013-information-technology-security/information-security-policy.md

 a malicious user gaining access to these mission-critical systems.

 Under _no circumstances_ should a developer merge her/his own change/feature/bugfix.
+Segregation of duties should exist wherever _practical_ to ensure accountability.

 ### Quality Assurance